Femtoscopy of $DN$ and $\bar{D}N$ systems: Formalism

 The functions $A_\textrm{C}(q)$ and $f_\textrm{C}(q)$ are the Gamow factor and the scattering amplitude with Coulomb effects, respectively,

-where $\gamma=Z_1 Z_2 \mu \alpha/k$ is the Sommerfeld factor, and $a_0$ and $d_0$, are the scattering length and effective range, respectively.
-The scattering length and effective range will be obtained from the on-shell $T$ matrix.
+where $\gamma=Z_1 Z_2 \mu \alpha/k$ is the Sommerfeld factor.
+The parameters $a_0$ and $d_0$, stand for the scattering length and effective range, respectively, and determine the low-energy expansion of the strong-only scattering amplitude.
 In our convention, $a_0>0$ indicates attraction, while $a_0<0$ indicates repulsion or the presence of a bound state.
 Finally, the function $h(x)$ is defined as,

 where $\psi(z)$ is the digamma function.
-In the absence of Coulomb interaction, $\gamma \rightarrow 0$, we recover the standard LL correlation function~\cite{lednicky1982effect},
+In the absence of Coulomb interaction, on sets $\gamma \rightarrow 0$ and recovers the standard LL correlation function~\cite{lednicky1982effect},

 where $f(k)$ is the $\gamma=0$ limit of $f_{\textrm{C}}(k)$.

 It is important to note that the LL approximation does not account for the effects of coupled channels.
 Although the computation of the $T$ matrix does include them, the scattering parameters used in the formulas are obtained only for the direct (elastic) channel.